 And now on to the brownies,

-They are also nut free, I added some walnuts on top before baking but that is totally optional.
+These black bean brownies are also nut free, I added some walnuts on top before baking but that is totally optional.
 The red powder?
 It is powdered red beet, a real superfood and added it for extra nutrition, it is optional.
 I also made a version with mashed bananas and that was also amazing, may be even fudgier.

 When making I used my small food processor, I find it easier to clean then a blender with things like this.
 Add the chopped apple, maple syrup and beans into a creamy substance.
 Or bananas and beans.

 Such a gorgeous color!
-Red beets are sometimes used in velvet style cupcakes so I figured this powder could be an interesting addition, it has a less intense flavor then fresh beets.
+Red beets are sometimes used in velvet style cupcakes so I figured this powder could be an interesting addition.
+It has a less intense flavor then fresh beets.

 I also added some instant coffee powder to intensify the chocolate flavor, a little salt to enhance sweetness, baking powder and a little coconut sugar.